Chennakeshava Temple, Somanathapura: Description

 Keshava, Janardhana and Venugopala are names found in the Bhagavad Gita, all in the context of Krishna.
 The term Chennakeśava means "handsome Keshava".
 The Keshava temple at the Somanathapura is a temple of the Vaishnavism tradition within Hinduism, and one of many Keshava temples built in or before the 13th century in different parts of India, as well as in Belur in 1117 CE about 170 km away.

 Stambha before the gate of the temple (left); the view of the temple from the mantapa with inscription rocks.

 The Keshava temple at Somanathapura faces east and is enclosed in a walled courtyard with a major gate (mahadvara).
-Outside the walls before the gate stands a tall pillar, which once had a Garuda statue on top, now missing.
+Outside the walls before the gate stands a tall pillar (stambha), which once had a Garuda statue on top, now missing.
 Inside the gate, to the left are vertical standing inscription stones.
 These stones have the form of the hero stones, with the top decorated with Hindu iconography as well as miniature reliefs of Keshava, Janardhana and Venugopala.
 The inscription is in old Kannada.
 The small entrance mandapa is supported by lathe-carved soapstone pillars.
 The temple is carved from soapstone, a green-grey chloritic schist material that is soft in quarry but hardens when exposed to air.
 This is not locally available and must have been imported from another part of South India.
 It enabled the artists to shape and carve out intricate details for the artwork.

 The temple has a large open public courtyard surrounded by the walled enclosure, with the main three-towered temple in the center.
 The courtyard wall frames a rectangular veranda and an array of small shrines.